Below you can find a complete list of Nepalese animals. We currently track 263 animals in Nepal and are adding more every day!

 Nepal is an Asian country that borders Tibet on one side and India on the other.
 The climate ranges from subtropical forests in the lowland Tarai valley to ice and snow on the Himalayan mountains.
+This small country is home to eight of the tallest mountains in the world.
 Nepal’s native animals include the Bengal fox, Bengal tiger, snow leopard, wild ox, many species of deer, the Himalayan tahr, yak, and blue sheep.

 National Animal of Nepal

 Nepal’s national animal is the cow.
 Cows may roam free in the country, and it is illegal to mistreat or kill one in accordance with the country’s national religion of Hinduism.
 For Nepali Hindus, the cow is the holiest animal and an embodiment of mother Earth.
 Every year there is a three-day-long festival dedicated to celebrating cows called Tihar, though bovines are venerated year-round.

 Although not a national animal, the yak is key to the survival of Nepali people who live in the mountains.
 These shaggy, cow-like animals thrive at high altitudes and are important sources of milk, butter, and dung.
 Without the help of the resilient yak, it would be impossible for local sherpas to brave the treacherous trails of the high Himalayas.